 The American Dental Association (ADA) suggests that children should start receiving oral health care before they have teeth by wiping their gums down with a warm cloth.
 This not only cleans their mouth, but it helps them get used to having their mouth cleaned, something that some children with cerebral palsy have difficulties with when they get older.

-Between 18 months to 2 years of age, a child should have his/her first professional dental visit.
+Between 18 months to 2 years of age, a child should have their first professional dental visit.
 The dentist will generally check the child’s teeth for any oral issues and teach parents how to help their child care for their teeth at home.

 Oral Care at Home

 As a parent, guardian, or caregiver, you will be responsible for supervising daily oral hygiene at home.
 Brushing, flossing, and rinsing should be a daily habit.
 This includes brushing, flossing, and rinsing after meals and after the medication intake.

 Consider the following to help you become successful with home oral health care for your child: